LDOS Q4 2025 Earnings Call Summary | Stock Taper

 February 17, 2026

-Leidos Holdings, Inc. Q4 2025 Earnings Call Summary
+Summary of Leidos (LDOS) Q4 2025 Earnings Call

 1. Key Financial Results and Metrics

-• Full-Year Revenue: $17.2 billion, up 3.1%.
+• Full Year Revenue: $17.2 billion, up 3.1%.

-• Adjusted EBITDA Margin: 14.1% for the year, a 120 basis point increase; Q4 margin at 13.2%, up 160 basis points year-over-year.
+• Adjusted EBITDA Margin: 14.1% for the year, with Q4 margin at 13.2%, reflecting a year-over-year increase of 120 and 160 basis points, respectively.

-• Non-GAAP Diluted EPS: $2.76 for Q4 and $11.99 for the year, reflecting a 17% increase.
+• Non-GAAP Diluted EPS: $2.76 for Q4 and $11.99 for the year, representing a 17% increase year-over-year.

-• Free Cash Flow: $452 million for Q4, $1.63 billion for the year, representing a 104% conversion rate.
+• Free Cash Flow: $452 million in Q4 and $1.63 billion for the year, with a conversion rate of 104%.

 2. Strategic Updates and Business Highlights